 Until next time,

 I never imagined that my life would be focused on helping children with disabilities, particularly in a foreign country.
 Although this country becomes less foreign to me every day, it may remain foreign to you.
 We want to help you understand the culture, the people, and the children of Ukraine.
-To help you do this, visit the MUCH website.
 As always, thank you for your interest in our children, God’s secret gifts from above.